Valley Head, West Virginia

 Valley Head is a census-designated place (CDP) in Randolph County, West Virginia, United States.
 Valley Head is located on U.S. Route 219, 12 mi south-southwest of Huttonsville.
 Valley Head has a post office with ZIP code 26294.
-As of the 2010 census, its population was 267.
+As of the 2020 census, its population was 207 (down from 267 at the 2010 census).

 The community was named for the nearby headwaters of the Tygart Valley River.